 - Watch for cord prolapse

-- Ask patient to push only after confirming with vaginal examination that the cervix is fully dilated
+- Ask the patient to push only after confirming with a vaginal examination that the cervix is fully dilated

 Complications of breech presentation during labor are cord prolapse with fetal asphyxia or cord compression, fetal head arrest, and fetal trauma.